ValerySidorin/fujin/protocol.md

 ### Direction
 Client -> Server
 ## Description
-When connected as a consumer, the client must send a FETCH command to the server to retrieve messages from the current reader stream.
-The server will respond with a FETCH reply containing a batch of messages.
-The behavior of batch retrieval depends on the underlying broker: some brokers will block until all messages are received, while others may return immediately, even if the batch contains zero messages.
+When connected as a consumer, the client must send a `FETCH` command to the server to retrieve messages from the current reader stream.
+The server will respond with a `FETCH` reply containing a batch of messages.
+The behavior of batch retrieval depends on the underlying broker: some brokers will block until all messages are received (or at least one), while others may return immediately, even if the batch contains zero messages.
+Not all connectors implement `FETCH`.
+For those, who are not - subscriber pattern is a preferred way of reading messages.

 ## Syntax
 ##### Request